Retreat Comparison

 Primary Locationchakratarishikesh

-Weekend RetreatYoga & Movement
+Weekend RetreatYoga Retreats & Movement

 Best suited for

-• Those wanting to taste mountain retreat experience before longer commitment
+• Anyone wanting to try a mountain retreat before committing to a longer format

 Not for

-• Those needing extended time for deep transformation
+• Those needing extended time for deep psychological transformation or crisis processing

-• People with unstable schedules or work interruptions
+• People with unstable schedules who may need to work during the retreat

 Daily Rhythm